-Samples will be analyzed for VOCs by EPA Method 8260C, SVOCs by EPA Method 8270D, and pesticides by EPA Method 8081B as indicated in Table 6-1.
-Samples will be shipped to TriMatrix Laboratories, LLC, a Department of Defense (DoD) Environmental Laboratory Accreditation Program that is experienced in handling environmental samples, holds a New York state certifications to perform the analytical methods required, and meets DoD Installation Restoration QA Program requirements (Certificates of Accreditation provided in Appendix E).
+Samples will be analyzed for VOCs by SW-8260C and SVOCs by SW-8270B as indicated in Table 6-1 and outlined in the UFP-QAPP in Appendix B. Samples will be shipped to TriMatrix Laboratories, LLC, a Department of Defense (DoD) Environmental Laboratory Accreditation Program approved laboratory that is experienced in handling environmental samples, holds a New York State certification to perform the analytical methods required, and meets DoD Installation Restoration QA Program requirements (Certificate of Accreditation provided in Appendix E).
 The laboratory will provide analytical results within 30 days of sample receipt.
 Data validation/review will be conducted on laboratory results in accordance with procedures specified in the QAPP.